 Assistant Professor, Texas Therapeutics Institute

 Dr. Wenliang Li’s research is to study novel molecular mechanisms of cancer metastasis with the goal of identifying new biomarkers and drug targets for the development of better therapeutics for human cancers.

 Dr. Li obtained his Ph.D. in Genetics from Case Western Reserve University in 2004.
 His dissertation work was conducted in Dr. Bryan Williams’ lab at Cleveland Clinic Foundation, where he constructed a large cancer specific microarray and used it to identify gene expression patterns that were associated with genetics and prognostics of human Wilms tumors.
 He then joined Dr. Ed Harlow’s lab at Harvard Medical School for his postdoctoral training, where he provided critical contributions in a series of collaborative studies in identifying kinases controlling survival and proliferation of human normal and tumor cells.
-In December of 2010, Dr. Li joined the Brown Foundation Institute of Molecular Medicine, University of Texas Health Science Center at Houston.
+In 12/2010, Dr. Li joined the Brown Foundation Institute of Molecular Medicine, University of Texas Health Science Center at Houston.